"ROAD TO THE BARN" story

-For five years, my family lived in the Northeast part of the United States.
-I was only six years old when we moved there, and was just beginning to have experiences that would enhance my life.
+For five years, my family lived in the Northeastern part of the United States.
+I was only six years old when we moved there.
+I was just beginning to have experiences that would enhance my life.
 Autumn is still my favorite season, as cooler temperatures cause welcomed changes, ending the hot, smothering summer and bringing forth new wardrobes of beautiful sweaters, scarfs, gloves, and boots.
 “Road to the Barn” is reminiscent of that time in my life.
 I painted it on a panoramic 15" x 30" (38.10 x 76.2 cm) canvas, hoping to give the viewer a nostalgic feel and possibly inspiring a memory of their own.

 This was our introduction to ‘tools’ and we were soon familiar with the entire toolbox, and more.
 Dad was a supply sergeant and a ‘recycler’ before there was such a word.
 We kept everything and eventually found a use for most things.
 On weekends, Dad would invite several of the young, single G.I.s over for a day of hard work.
 They helped him build our garage and other needed structures, while Mom fed them a good home-cooked meal.
 This was a welcome opportunity for the men, so far away from home, many for the first time.
 For many years, Mom kept contact with these men as they married and raised families of their own.